BLCM/bl3mods/Aaron0000/Balands/Individual Parts of Balands/readme.md

 Balands - Enemy Adjustments: Contains health reductions for certain enemies, reduces Anathema's immunity phases to only 5, reduces the damage that Diadems do to Scourge the Invincible, prevents Anointed Enforcers from spawning outside of named enemy encounters, adjusts the frequency of enemy type spawns in the Slaughter Shaft, and prevents most enemies from spawning in wielding Cryo weaponry.

 Balands - Item Part Spawning Adjustments: Makes regular Jakobs shotguns (and the Wave shotguns) more likely to spawn with higher projectile counts, makes purple grenades always spawn with three augments, makes the Boom Sickle more likely to appear, makes certain legendary shields and grenades always/more likely to spawn with maximum augments, makes certain shields/grenades more likely to spawn in more elements, and makes the Shlooter and Company Man always spawn with three stat bonuses.

+Balands - Less Legendary World Drops: Reduces the chance for Legendary gear to drop from white/red chests, badass enemies, and vendors to a level closer to what was seen at the game's launch.

+Balands - Less Legendary World Drops in Trials, Slaughters, & Takedowns: Intended to be used if you use the "Less Legendary World Drops" and either "Loot Adjustments" or the regular Balands - Complete Version files together.
+This file reduces the amount of extra Legendary drops obtained in those maps.

 Balands - Loot Adjustments: Contains the following;